Time to swap your coastal grandmother aesthetic for its edgy cousin …

 Amanda Brook’s rhinestone cowboy outfit.

 Should you need any further convincing that #coastalcowgirl is the way forward, tastemakers (and business titans!) are coming out and professing their love of all things country.
-It-girl Amanda Brooks, former buyer for Barneys New York, saw in the new year line dancing, proudly wearing a bespoke rhinestone cowboy ensemble.
+It-girl Amanda Brooks, former buyer for Barneys New York, proudly wears a bespoke rhinestone cowboy ensemble line dancing.
 At her wedding to Tom Bernthal, former Meta COO Sheryl Sandberg included many western touches.
 “Dive bars, country music – this is all a new part of my life now, but I love it,” she told People magazine.
 Her groom wore Texan Lucchese boots under black jeans and a tuxedo jacket.
 I rest my case.

 Get the look: